nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 Application subscription objects usually open a database session, and either listen to the database for notifications and then select new event records, or otherwise directly stream records from a database.
-For this reason, application susbscription objects support the Python context manager protocol, so that database connection resources can be freed in a controlled and convenient way when the subscription is stopped or exits.
+For this reason, application subscription objects support the Python context manager protocol, so that database connection resources can be freed in a controlled and convenient way when the subscription is stopped or exits.

 Alternatively, application subscription objects have a :func:`~eventsourcing.projection.ApplicationSubscription.stop`